scrom/Experiments/README.md

 In the end, it's become just another text adventure engine at the moment but I still have a desire to add that real-time interaction back in (one day).

 Another key part of this was simply to get back into coding properly.
 But by deliberately creating a legacy codebase to start with in order to truly understand what most of my dev teams really face.
-Understanding the difference between cramming one more feature in in a spare hour vs being disciplined and writing tests first.
-Seeing that tipping point where complexity gets to the point where you can't just hack things in without a regression risk any more.
-The need to rework poor design decisions but not having the support of working tests.
+- Understanding the difference between cramming one more feature in in a spare hour vs being disciplined and writing tests first.
+- Seeing that tipping point where complexity gets to the point where you can't just hack things in without a regression risk any more.
+- The need to rework poor design decisions but not having the support of working tests.

-Having to cram in unit and integration tests to prize seams apart and facing the pain of adding coverage analysis (still to do!)
+- Having to cram in unit and integration tests to prize seams apart and facing the pain of adding coverage analysis (still to do!)

 *** Update: December 2014 - I finally reached that tipping point in the last month and have had to start adding large regression tests back in in order to continue working relatively safely.
 All the simple works is done (other than adding more game data) and all most of what's left is invasive and risky.
 This is a great place to have ended up but it does mean there's a strong chance it's getting buggier.
 Welcome to the world of legacy code! ***

 I know it's not the "right" way but it's how a lot of projects end up under pressure.
-In some way therefore, the commit history on this will be a history lesson in how to not write good software and then how to recover from it (or survive) later.
+In some way therefore, the commit history on this will be a history lesson in how *not* to write good software - and then how to recover from it (or survive) later.

 Direction
 ---------
 As the game currently stands it's on course to becoming quite an advanced text adventure engine.
 It has a dynamic aggression/affinity system that's rather novel, support for multiple NPCs and missions and directly understands well over 100 verbs but there's a load of work to do.

 Other than *loads* of additional game mechanics, features and sample content, the other major components to work on are:
  - a means of managing and editing game maps,  documenting all the attributes and placeholder subtleties.
-The map is currently a single (large) json file and the set of attributes available for everything isn't documented.
-Eventually I'd like players  to choose, extend and reuse maps.
+The map is currently assembled form a series of json files and the set of attributes available for everything isn't documented.
+(Hey, that's not bad - for a while it was all in a single file!)
+ - Eventually I'd like players to choose, extend and reuse maps.
 Right now, there's just the one.
  - a means of saving and loading game state.
-If the server goes down or a player state is lost and if a player closes their browser, they can't recover their game. *done - if the player has achieved enough to save their game*
+If the server goes down or a player state is lost and if a player closes their browser, they can't recover their game. *done, now broken (2025) needs a Redis overhaul - if the player has achieved enough to save their game*
  - implementing sensible object composition (1500 to 2000 line god classes prove a point but they're bleeding all over each other and not well-designed and structured.
 That's hurting now.)
  - implementing server throttling to prevent overloading (see server config, some performance profiling and testing and finding a public host. *done*
  - limiting the number of saved game files on the server to ensure hosting space isn't consumed. *partially done - only "real" games can be saved*